tirmizee/Golang-Echo-Gorm-Clean-Architecture/README.md

 ![Untitled Diagram](https://user-images.githubusercontent.com/15135199/150567366-5ea535bf-07ac-4049-a24b-44a0cd5c21cf.png)

 - <b>Handlers</b> are responsible for receiving requests from clients and sending responses back to to clients.
+- <b>Repositories</b> abstract data storage behind a common interface, allowing services to persist data to and retrieve data

 ### Project structure